Are you busy publishing blog posts every couple of days? Wondering if 500 or 1,000 or 2,000 words per day are enough to get your blog rolling?

 If you publish mediocre content every day, the only effects on Google are that they might get suspicious why you spam the internet with petty stuff.

-But, if you publish a fantastic epic piece of engaging content once a week, Google will give you credits for all the interactions it has triggered.
+But, if you publish a fantastic epic piece of engaging content once a week or twice a month, Google will give you credits for all the interactions it has triggered.

-Myth #2 – You need to feed your readers with fresh content every day
+Myth #2 – You need to feed your readers with fresh content several times a week

 Okay, good traffic comes from helping your readers.
-Why not giving them lots of help by providing great content every day?
+Why not giving them lots of help by providing great content a couple of times per week?

 No good idea, cause you’re again at risk to produce hurry-up treadmill content of low quality.
 Like Google, your readers won’t like it either.